Taiko2k/Tauon/docs/guide.md

 Tip: If you are moving platforms, resetting player or moved your music location and have custom playlists you wish to keep:

- 1) Firstly, export the playlists using the export playlist function (TAB MENU -> ... -> EXPORT XSPF)
+ 1) Firstly, export the playlists using the export playlist function (TAB MENU -> MISC... -> EXPORT XSPF)
  2) Use the clean database function (MENU -> DATABASE... -> FIND AND REMOVE DEAD TRACKS).
 This may take a small while.
- 3) Re-import your music from the new location to any playlist
+ 3) Re-import your music from the new location to any playlist.
  4) Finally, drag and drop the old XSPF playlist back in to re-import.